grafana/agent/docs/sources/shared/flow/reference/components/rule-block.md

 headless: true
 ---

 The `rule` block contains the definition of any relabeling rules that can be applied to an input metric.
-If more than one `rule` block is defined within `prometheus.relabel`, the transformations are applied in top-down order.
+If more than one `rule` block is defined, the transformations are applied in top-down order.

 The following arguments can be used to configure a `rule`.
 All arguments are optional.
 Omitted fields take their default values.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------